Food and Agriculture Organization: Codex Alimentarius

 FAO and the World Health Organization created the Codex Alimentarius Commission in 1961 to develop food standards, guidelines, and texts such as codes of practice under the Joint FAO/WHO Food Standards Programme.
 The programme's main aims are protecting consumer health, ensuring fair trade, and promoting co-ordination of all food standards work undertaken by intergovernmental and non-governmental organizations.

 World Food Summit

 In 1996, FAO organized the World Food Summit, attended by 112 Heads or Deputy Heads of State and Government.
 The Summit concluded with the signing of the Rome Declaration, which established the goal of halving the number of people who suffer from hunger by 2015.
 At the same time, 1,200 civil society organizations (CSOs) from 80 countries participated in an NGO forum.
-The forum was critical of the growing industrialization of agriculture and called upon governments – and FAO – to do more to protect the 'Right to Food' of the poor.
+The forum was critical of the growing industrialization of agriculture and called upon governments – and FAO – to do more to protect the 'Right to Food' for the poor.